decchu14/Python-Password-Checker/README.md

    * Third step is to request API through request.get(url) method and assigning it to a variable called 'res'.

 K-ANONYMITY ;-
-   * This is a modern technique that big like FAANG use to protect the privacy of their customers.
+   * This is a modern technique that big companies like FAANG use to protect the privacy of their customers.
    * K-Anonymity allows somebody to receive information about us but yet still not know who we are.
    * The way this works is that we only give the first 5 characters of our hashed passwords.
    * The Password API has the list of all the passwords that have been leaked, However all these passwords are hashed with SHA1 Algorithm.